AndiZulQadri/CS50xFinalProject/DESIGN.md

 ## Conclusion

-The design choices made in Chipper Exam Guard and EncripterForChipperExamGuard prioritize security, simplicity, and user experience.
-The modular architecture and thoughtful encryption methods contribute to creating a robust and user-friendly exam security solution.
+Chipper Exam Guard strives to set a new standard in online exam security with its cutting-edge features and commitment to ongoing improvement.
+Your feedback is invaluable in shaping the future of this project.

 ---